TickTeam/guide-tt/ticktick_web_app/how_to_share_lists.md

 1.Sign in TickTick on web.

-2.From the Lists view click the downward arrow located near a list name to select “Share”.
+2.In the Lists view click the downward arrow located near a list name to select “Share”.

-3.Click “Generate Link” to copy the link to others.
+3.Click “Generate Link” to copy the link send it to others.

-4.People who click the link will send a request to join the list.
+4.If your friends click the link, TickTick will send a notification asking you whether you would like to add he or she to the list.

-5.Once you accept the request, the shared list will be copied to your friends List.
+5.If you agree, the shared list will be copied to your friends’ TickTick account automatically.

 ![](../images/websharelink.png)